originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 # Preparation

 First of all, you will need to create a GitHub account if you don't have one.
 After doing so you will need to create a repository with the following name: `your-github-nick.github.io`.
 Since I am creating a website for a friend to write this tutorial along, I will be naming it `sonozki.github.io`.
-The website will live in this URL, so take that in mind when creating your GitHub name.
+The website will live in this URL, so take that in mind when creating your GitHub username.

 To create the site itself, we will be using Jekyll, which is a static website generator.
 What it does is basically create some HTML files based on templates you wrote, so every time you want to add something to your site you don't have to copy all the header, footer, and style of the page, nor link it to other parts of the site.
 Follow the steps [here](https://jekyllrb.com/docs/installation/) to install Jekyll.